kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 Currently on my roadmap for future versions (not necessarily in this order)

 - Create Deployments
-- Create AD-Groups and link to Collections
+- Create AD-Groups and link to Collections (done in 1.3)
-- Saved settings such as target folder, selected DP's, ...
+- Saved settings such as target folder, selected DP's, ... (done in 1.3)
 - Browse buttons
 - More Built-in Toolkit actions
 - Multi-threaded GUI